 - Any email transmitted by the licensee using the licensor's online email marketing software will fully comply with the terms of service as set out herein.

 - The licensor does not permit emails to be sent using the software other than to lists that have been self-generated or are of known and trusted provenance in compliance with Confirmed Opt-In (COI) requirements as summarised in paragraph 7.
+The licensor reserves the right to refuse the use of any list that, in it's opinion and solely at it's discretion do not fall within the following definitions:

-- A self-generated list is one which has been developed directly by the licensee from contacts and/or customers.
+- A self-generated list - one which has been developed directly by the licensee from contacts and/or customers.
 It is a requirement that an auditable (COI) process has been employed to validate the list.

 - The licensor has no legal or otherwise liability that may arise as a result of the content and/or the transmission of an email to a third party.
 The licensee accepts full responsibility for any legal action or claim for damages that may arise directly or indirectly as a result of the receipt of the email originating from the licensee using the software and will hold the licensor harmless as a result of such action or claim for damages.
-This means that;

 - The licensee will be bound to defend such action and will meet all legal costs arising as a result of such an action both for the licensee and for the licensor.